SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the character up by one level.
 **A character is moved to the Severely Wounded level if the difference is between 4 and 8 and she already has the Wounded level.
 †Note: This is an optional chart for those using Body Points.
-The “Body Points Left” column is based on the character’s maximum Body Points.
+The "Body Points Left" column is based on the character’s maximum Body Points.
 Round so that there is no overlap between levels.
 Penalties imposed by each level are not cumulative and they are not included when determining the stun or damage resistance total or any total